jeorgen/chromanode-regtest-backend/README.md

 WHAT IT DOES
 This buildout builds from source and configures in a local directory

-x postgresql
+* postgresql
-x bitcoind in regtest mode
+* bitcoind in regtest mode
-x node.js and npm
+* node.js and npm
-x supervisord to run the above and chromanode
+* supervisord to run the above and chromanode

 ...for experimental use with chromanode, specifically to test regtest mode in bitcoind.